 - Length checking - if checking for empty, prefer “string.empty():” to “string.length() == 0”

 - This is part of our style guidelines.
-It also makes faster code because there are no destructors, and more maintainable code because there are no shutdown order dependencies.
+It also makes code faster because there are no destructors, and more maintainable because there are no shutdown order dependencies.

 - There are many handy routines which operate on strings.
 You can use IntToString() if you want to do atoi(), and StringPrintf() if you need the full power of printf.
 You can use WriteInto() to make a C++ string writeable by a C API.
 StringPiece makes it easy and efficient to write functions that take both C++ and C style strings.

 - For function input parameters, prefer to pass a string by const reference instead of making a new copy.